Open Secrets

 14. “Anything with a mark is not one’s true self (the Absolute); it is an error.”

-15. “Seek for nothing except one’s true self (the Absolute).
-However, there’s nothing to seek because mind is the Absolute in disguise as mind.”
+15. “Seek for nothing except one’s true self (the Absolute) which is mind.”

-16. “Upon awakening, one is required to understand that the events of his life are not real; he may be tempted to believe in magical phenomena but magical phenomena is not true.
+16. “Upon awakening, man is required to understand that the events of his life are not real; he may be tempted to believe in magical phenomena but magical phenomena is not true.

 The following statements may be of help but the phenomena described below them are delusions.